 - Because Level 3 transfer credit is degree specific, transcripts must be re-evaluated when a student changes their major or college- Level 3 transfer credits are not applied universally.

 Religious Center Courses in Religion

-Courses in religion, offered by the various religious centers through higher educational institutions with which they are affiliated, are open to all students and these or similar courses from other universities may be transferred for elective credit ("E") to NMSU.
+Courses in religion, offered by the various religious centers through higher educational institutions with which they are affiliated, are open to all students and these or similar courses from other colleges/universities may be transferred for elective credit ("E") to NMSU.
 Registration for these courses is separate from the NMSU System’s registration and is conducted by the religious center offering the course.

 No more than 6 credits in such courses may be transferred to NMSU.
 To transfer earned credits to NMSU, the student must do the following: